damicodedotpy/app_insurance/README.md

 3. March 22th 2023: The Backend has been finished, now we got to develop the Frontend.
 The next step is to code the style.css file. ----> Completed

 4. March 27th 2023: Styles has been applied to the business form.
-Now it should be applied on the rest of forms (Units, Insurance, Business & Insurance).
+Now it should be applied on the rest of forms (Units, Insurance, Business & Insurance). ----> Completed

+5. March 29th 2023: I got to fix the mess I made in the render code line 69 of the home.html.
+I have to style properly the database_response.
+Everything is working, just looks like a...